Metasiteorg/frontend-task/README.md

 ## Getting Started

+### For Both Options:

 1. Download the Figma design file from `./assets/design.fig`
 2. Open the design file in Figma to review the layouts and specifications
 3. Create a new GitHub repository for your implementation

+### Option 1: Build from Scratch

-4. Set up your development environment with React + TypeScript
+4. Set up your development environment with React or NextJS + TypeScript
 5. Implement the application following the requirements using our API and design
 6. Deploy to GitHub Pages (optional)
 7. Submit your solution

+### Option 2: Refactor Existing Application

+4. Extract and examine the provided NextJS application from `./assets/people-app.zip`
+5. Analyze the current codebase and identify areas for improvement
+6. Refactor the application to meet all core feature requirements
+7. Fix design inconsistencies and implement missing functionality
+8. Deploy to GitHub Pages (optional)
+9. Submit your solution with detailed refactoring explanations

 ---